sean-clayton/ACABPL/README.md

 ```
 This work is free.
 You can redistribute it and/or modify it under the
-terms of the All Cops Are Bastards Public License, Version 1.0, as published by Sean-Patrick Clayton.
+terms of the All Cops Are Bastards Public License, Version 1.0.
 See https://www.github.com/sean-clayton/ACABPL for more details.
 ```